Huffington Post called PFP, “A powerful and empowering entity.”

-Pride Films and Plays is a non-profit that is the primary tenant in Pride Arts.
+Pride Films and Plays (PFP) is a non-profit that is the primary tenant in Pride Arts Center.
 Pride Films and Plays is budgeted to produce 4 shows in the bigger space and 2 in the smaller space.
 PFP also produces a series of community outreach events – film fests, LezFest, cabaret or comedy shows – that generally have one or two performances.

 We aspire to be a year round facility where people from the neighborhood and from around the globe can see excellent queer centric works which are essential viewing for all.